-- 5.1 Upon the occurrence of a trigger as set out in section 5.2 (and subject to sections 5.4, 5.5 and 5.6), the Board of Health will only issue a permit for a proposed new wastewater treatment system and/or any system upgrade for a Property in a Watershed District provided: - a) the application provides for an Enhanced De-Nitrification Technology; and - b) all other conditions for the issuance of a permit are met. - 5.2 The following situations are "triggers" for the purposes of section 5.1: - a) a new wastewater treatment system is required to serve a Property (i.e., new construction); - b) a Property's existing wastewater treatment system fails and replacement is necessary, as determined by the Board of Health2. - additional development on the Property or a change in use or in intensity of use (or potential use) which would increase wastewater Nitrogen discharge beyond the Board of Health approved system capacity irrespective of whether the existing wastewater treatment system has excess sanitation capacity3; - d) at the time that a Property is transferred to another owner and, based on a septic system inspection, the Board of Health determines that a new wastewater treatment system or system upgrade is necessary. - 5.3 An Enhanced De-Nitrification Technology required under this regulation must be installed, commissioned, monitored, tested and maintained in accordance with all applicable state and local regulations and any manufacturer instructions.
-Copies of testing reports must be provided to the Board of Health within 30 days after completion of the testing. - 5.4 This regulation does not apply to any Property in an Approved Sewer District. - 5.5 The Board of Health may grant an applicant's request for a waiver of section 5.2 if: - a) there is insufficient or inadequate space on the Property to install an Enhanced De-Nitrification Technology;
+- 5.1 Upon the occurrence of a trigger as set out in section 5.2 (and subject to sections 5.4, 5.5 and 5.6), the Board of Health will only issue a permit for a proposed new wastewater treatment system and/or any system upgrade for a Property in a Watershed District provided: - a) the application provides for an Enhanced De-Nitrification Technology; and - b) all other conditions for the issuance of a permit are met. - 5.2 The following situations are "triggers" for the purposes of section 5.1: - a) a new wastewater treatment system is required to serve a Property (i.e., new construction); - b) at the time of replacement, upgrade or relocation of a property's existing wastewater treatment system; - additional development on the Property or a change in use or in intensity of use (or potential use) which would increase wastewater Nitrogen discharge beyond the Board of Health approved system capacity irrespective of whether the existing wastewater treatment system has excess sanitation capacity2; - d) at the time that a Property is transferred to another owner. - 5.3 An Enhanced De-Nitrification Technology required under this regulation must be installed, commissioned, monitored, tested and maintained in accordance with all applicable state and local regulations and any manufacturer instructions.
+Copies of testing reports must be provided to the Board of Health within 30 days after completion of the testing. - 5.4 This regulation does not apply to any Property in an Approved Sewer District. - 5.5 The Board of Health may grant an applicant's request for a waiver of section 5.2 if: - a) there is insufficient or inadequate space on the Property to install an Enhanced De-Nitrification Technology; - b) projected usage at the Property will be de minimis for a committed period of not less than 10 years as evidenced by projected occupancy and historic water usage; - c) it would be a Financial Hardship for the applicant to install an Enhanced De-Nitrification Technology, and financial assistance is either unavailable or the applicant fails to meet the income guidelines established for the low interest septic loan; - d) the Property is in a Proposed Sewer District; or